 A number input provides a quick and effective way for users to enter and modify a numeric value.
-Similar to input groups, number inputs combine two input types into one control: A text input field with buttons on either side.
+Similar to input groups, number inputs combine 2 input types into 1 control: A text input field with buttons on either side.
 When combined, these elements allow users to input numeric values in a responsive and scalable way.

 - Label: Indicates what value the user should input in the numeric field.

 - Input field: Area for the user to type in their numeric input.